Sky Arts Awards: 2021 awards (25th annual ceremony)

+Winner: Group / Institution— Wigmore Hall for leading the way in transmission of live performance by exceptional performers; Winner: Individual – Sam Mendes for the Theatre Artists Fund;

 2020 awards (24th annual ceremony)

 Nominations were revealed on 23 November 2020.
 Due to COVID-19 restrictions the ceremony itself was a virtual event and took place in the winter instead of its usual summertime slot.